 - Types and Formulas of Solvency Ratio

 Definition of Solvency Ratio

 Solvency is the company’s ability to repay loans given by creditors, both in the form of short and long term.
 Short-term solvency is usually measured by comparing it with current assets.
 Then the solvency ratio is a key metric used to measure an enterprise’s ability to meet its long-term debt obligations and is used often by prospective business lenders.

 This ratio provides information on how the company can settle its obligations if one day is liquidated.
-This ratio is related to funding decisions, in which the company will choose to finance in debt rather than private capital.
-In other words, the ratio is useful for measuring how much of the company’s assets are consist from debt.
+This ratio is related to funding decisions, in which the company will choose to financial management in debt rather than private capital.
+Financial management from HashMicro automates daily business operations and optimizes client requirements fulfillment in a real-time platform.
+In other words, the ratio is useful for measuring how much of the company’s assets are consist of debt.

 Benefits of Solvency Ratio

 The existence of solvency can help companies to avoid the possibility of future difficulties when they want to make payments on loans.
 The company can find out exactly how much loan the company needs and how much the company’s ability to pay back to creditors.